Poems published lately

 Mary Dale watercolor

-Welcome to Pilgrim’s poetry page featuring 18 of 19 accepted/published poems thus far in 2024.
-This includes two poems accepted last year but under embargo from publication here until now.
+Welcome to Pilgrim’s poetry page featuring 24 accepted/published poems thus far in 2024.

-Also, Here: a poetry journal has accepted “Trinity remorse,” but the poem is under embarbo until it appears in the print version of the journal.
+In addition, Here: a poetry journal at Eastern Connecticut University has accepted “Trinity remorse,” which is under embarbo until the print version of that journal is published.

-A Pilgrim poem, “Salt lick,” was included in The Best of Mad Swirl: 2023, which is available from Amazon.
+A Pilgrim poem, “Salt lick,” was included in The Best of Mad Swirl: 2023 and is available from Amazon.

-“In memory of Professor Veddar Gilbert” has been published in 13 Miles from Cleveland.
-Gilbert was a professor of English in Missoula at the University of Montana when Pilgrim was a graduate student there.
-(Richard Hugo and Madeline DeFrees were also professor poets there, then, too, as was graduate student, young native American poet, and later acclaimed novelist, James Welch.)
+And, a decades-old poem, “In memory of Professor Veddar Gilbert,” has been published in 13 Miles from Cleveland.
+Gilbert was a professor of English in Missoula at the University of Montana when Pilgrim was a graduate student there — as was fellow graduate student, young native American poet, and later acclaimed novelist, James Welch.
+(Pilgrim was a graduate-student worker assigned to Welch’s wife, Prof. Lois Welch.
+Richard Hugo and Madeline DeFrees, professor-poets there, then, too, had adjacent offices.)

 Dale’s watercolors (some found more than once on this website) were photographed by the late Bud Dale.